pelican-eggs/eggs/game_eggs/neverwinter_nights_ee/README.md

 | `.tlk` | user/tlk | Talk-tables (descriptions, names, etc.) |
 | `.bic` | user/localvault | Character files |
 | `.wav` / `.bmu` | user/hak | Music files |

-Some modules may deviate and require that some files be place into the `override` folder.
-Be sure to read the description of the modules and any README files to ensure these are place appropriately.